 #4 Marvel at Haystack Rock in Cannon Beach

-The 235-foot-tall basalt sea stack is not only one of the best things to see in Oregon, but also an excellent place to study sea creatures.
-The rock is a haven for puffins and birds and the tidal pools are home to a fascinating array of marine wildlife.
+The rock is a haven for puffins and other birds and the tidal pools are home to a fascinating array of marine wildlife.
 Just remember to stick to the rules and explore safely and responsibly.

-Some of the other best sights in Oregon near Cannon Beach are Ecola State Park and Neahkahnie Mountain.
-Cannon Beach itself is a quaint and charming village where visitors can spend time shopping in the boutique stores or dining at one of the local restaurants.
+Cannon Beach itself is a quaint and charming village where you can shop in boutique stores or dine at one of the local restaurants.

+Brewery hopping is one of the fun things in Oregon to do – and Eugene is a great place to do it.
 Pick which breweries you want to visit – or visit them all with a Eugene Ale Trail Passport.

 More Things To Do in Eugene, Oregon